militska/gitlab-cli/README.md

-## Remove repository from registry
+## Remove a repository from registry

 this tool, was wrote for run inside gitlab`s runner